cboudereau/dotnetlinux/README.md

 ## Known issues
 - Fix globalization (this is why I use DOTNET_SYSTEM_GLOBALIZATION_INVARIANT env var)
 - Fix the PublishTrimmed which run for a very long time consuming 25% of CPU.
-- Wait the mysql starting between setup and build (maybe use the docker logs and wait for mysql connected)

 ## TODO
 - create a dotnet template new mysql with in parameter the name of the target os